TTL vs CMOS: Input & Output Characteristics Explained

 CMOS stands for Complementary Metal-Oxide Semiconductor.
 Unlike TTL chips, CMOS uses only a type of transistor called a Field-Effect Transistor (FET).
 Most CMOS chips use MOSFETs, which are FETs made with a metal-oxide layer.

 CMOS chips can run on voltages from 3V to 16V, which is a wide range.
-This makes it easier to use them in different circuits.
+They also use very little current, much less than TTL chips, and it doesn’t heat up as much as TTL.

 CMOS chips were designed after TTL.
 So, they were able to improve on many of TTL’s weak points.
 That’s why there are many types of CMOS chips today.